ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 ## Frontend

-Interactive PowerBI Dashboard:
+Interactive PowerBI Dashboard: <br>
-A central dashboard where viewers can view:
+A central dashboard where viewers can check: <br>

-1. Airbnb Insights: Graphs, charts and visualizations displaying key insights into the Airbnb market over time.
-Gain deep understading of trends, pricings, property types, and host performance.
+1. Airbnb Insights: Graphs, charts and visualizations displaying key insights into the Airbnb market over time, along with key influencers and decomposition trees that aid in the understanding of the analysis.
-2. Sentiment Analysis: Representations of guest review sentiments for Airbnb experiences using interactive representations, including heat maps
+2. Sentiment Analysis: Representations of guest review sentiments for Airbnb experiences using interactive representations, including heat maps, pie charts, or sentiment bars.
-3. Interactive filters: options to filter data by date, region, or specific economic indicatiors for customized views.
+3. Interactive filters: Options to filter data by date and region.